MichaelPar31/IS-477-Course-Project/README.md

 Required Python Packages:
 requests, pandas, hashlib, pathlib, os, gzip, io, kagglehub, duckdb, recordlinkage, matplotlib, seaborn, statsmodels

 There is also all record of all installed software, using ! pip freeze.
-This is recorded in [pip_packages.csv](pip_packages.csv)
+This is recorded in [requirements.txt](requirements.txt)